HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="cms-adoption.png",
   caption="CMS adoption.",
   description="The percentage of web pages using a Content Management System across desktop and mobile platforms from 2021 to 2025.
 The data shows a consistent upward trend for both categories, with desktop adoption rising from 42% to 55% and mobile adoption increasing from 43% to 54%.
-While mobile adoption was slightly higher or equal to desktop in the earlier years, desktop usage saw a significant jump in 2025 to take a 1% lead over mobile..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1626517714&format=interactive", sheets_gid="1841486394", sql_file="TODO.sql"
+While mobile adoption was slightly higher or equal to desktop in the earlier years, desktop usage saw a significant jump in 2025 to take a 1% lead over mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1626517714&format=interactive", sheets_gid="1841486394", sql_file="TODO.sql"
   )
 }}

-Overall Adoption HTTP Archive measurements show that CMS-driven sites account for over 95% of observed websites in 2025, reinforcing CMSs as the default infrastructure for the web.
+Overall adoption HTTP Archive measurements show that CMS-driven sites account for over 55% of observed websites in 2025, reinforcing CMSs as the default infrastructure for the web.

 ### Adoption by geography